ushahidi/pingapp/README-DESIGN-GUIDE.md

 ####Example - grid:

-The semanitic markup applys to the grid as well.
+The semanitic markup applies to the grid as well.
 If you need to adjust or add to the grid, please markup with semantic classes and style with [Sass mixins provided by Foundation](http://foundation.zurb.com/docs/components/grid.html).